 A change in statutory regulations for the distribution of non-domestic rates income similarly requires any surplus or deficit estimated at 31 January to be shared between central government, major preceptors (excluding the Police and Crime Commissioner) and the billing authority in prescribed proportions.
-There was no estimated surplus or deficit for 2014-15.
-The actual deficit (£5.059m) due to the increase in provision for rating appeals is split between Thanet District Council (£2.024m) and other local authorities and central government (£3.035m).
+The estimated deficit for 2014-15 to be recovered during 2015-16 was £1.298m.
+The actual deficit on the Non Domestic Rates Collection Fund at year end (£3.172m) is split between Thanet District Council (£1.269m) and other local authorities and central government (£1.903m).